Skip to content

 Our Open Days give your young person the perfect opportunity to chat with student ambassadors, speak to lecturers, explore our campus and accommodation, learn about types of support services we offer, ask questions about career routes available through different courses, and meet our Outreach and Recruitment Team.

-Our next Open Day will be on Saturday 29 June.
-Your young person can book their place and view the schedule to explore the various subject talks and tours on offer.
+Our next Open Day will be on Saturday 21 June and your young person can book their place.
+The schedule will be published soon and will have information about our various subject talks and tours.

 Ask your young person if they would like you to join them at our Open Day or if they prefer to go alone.
 If you do attend together, you can discuss their options with them from an informed point of view.